gwenshap/kafka-streams-stockstats/README.md

 1. Create a stocks input topic and output topic:

+Assuming you have a Confluent Cloud cluster and [ccloud CLI](https://docs.confluent.io/ccloud-cli/current/install.html) configured to use it:

     ```
-    ccloud topic create -t stocks --partitions 3
+    ccloud kafka topic create stocks --partitions 3

-    ccloud topic create -t stockstats-output --partitions 3
+    ccloud kafka topic create stockstats-output --partitions 3
     ```

-    or
+For testing with a local Kafka broker:

     ```
-    bin/kafka-topics.sh --zookeeper localhost:2181 --create --topic stocks --partitions 1 --replication-factor 1`
+    bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --topic stocks --partitions 1 --replication-factor 1

-    bin/kafka-topics.sh --zookeeper localhost:2181 --create --topic stockstats-output --partitions 1 --replication-factor 1
+    bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --topic stockstats-output --partitions 1 --replication-factor 1
    ```
 2. We need a configuration file to tell us which brokers to connect to and how to connect to them.
-If you are a Confluent Cloud user and used ccloud earlier, we are good.
-Otherwise, create a file with `bootstrap.servers` and any other parameters you need to connect to your brokers (security, etc).
-You can put other client configation here, but we may override it.
+Create a file with bootstrap.servers and any other parameters you need to connect to your brokers (security, etc).
+You can put other client configation here, but this Kafka Streams application may override some of them.

 3. Next, we need to generate some trades so we can analyze them.
 Start running the trades producer and stop it with ctrl-c when you think there's enough data:
 `$ java -cp target/uber-kafka-streams-stockstats-1.1-SNAPSHOT.jar -DLOGLEVEL=INFO com.shapira.examples.streams.stockstats.StockGenProducer <config file>`